 Blue Cap AG Announces Strong 2025 Preliminary Financial Results

-In 2025, Blue Cap AG sharpened its portfolio, strengthened its balance sheet and delivered solid earnings, setting the stage for resilient growth amid ongoing market headwinds.
+Blue Cap closes FY2025 with solid earnings, a stronger balance sheet and a streamlined portfolio, setting the stage for resilient performance in 2026.

 Foto: Blue Cap AG